-How do I use SSO for Wasabi Console Access Using CyberArk
+SSO for Wasabi Console Access Using CyberArk

 Wasabi supports the SSO (Single Sign On) functionality for enterprise and educational accounts using CyberArk based on SAML2 (Security Assertion Markup Language).

-1. Log into your CyberArk Admin Portal.
+1. Log in to your CyberArk Admin Portal.

 3. Select the Custom tab.
 Click Add to select SAML.

-7. When finished, click Save.
+7. Click Save.

 You can copy the IdP Entity ID/Issuer URL, Single Sign On URL, and download the Signing Certificate to paste them manually into the Wasabi Console.
 The Metadata File will contain all the necessary URLs.

-9. Log into the Wasabi Console as the Root user.
+9. Log in to the Wasabi Console as the Root user.

 10. Click Settings on the left side and scroll down to the SSO (Single Sign On) tab.
-Once expanded, click Start SSO Configuration.
+Once expanded, click Start SSO Configuration

 12. In the SSO Connection drop-down, select SAML.
 Click Save.

 16. Select the SAML Response tab on the left pane.
-Click Add.

-17. Add the following attributes.
+17. In the Attributes section, click Addto add the following attributes.

 • Attribute Name: “groups” with the attribute value as “LoginUser.RoleNames”